edmdc/yearone-rancid-tomatillos/README.md

 git clone git@github.com:edmdc/yearone-rancid-tomatillos.git
 ```

-- Navigate to directory and create a directory for Mongodb container volume
+- Navigate into project directory and create a new directory
+  for the Mongodb container volume

 ```zsh
 cd yearone-rancid-tomatillos
 mkdir mongo

 # The mongo directory will be used by Docker to persist database container data
 ```

 ## Commands

+- Make sure that Docker desktop is running in the
+  background before running any of the following commands.

 - **Build and start development containers as background process**